How is Rolfing different from chiropractic and massage?

 The first few days after a session are usually the time of greatest change.
-Somewhat like the first day after heavy exercise, you may feel a bit sore the next day.
+You may feel a bit sore, similar to the day after exercise.
+An epsom salt bath can help move soreness through the body.
 After that you may experience ongoing shifts in balance and awareness.
 Most people experience feelings of lightness, ease of movement and improved comfort.

 How much does it cost?

 Rolfing sessions are approximately 100 minutes and $220. (discounts offered for cash, check or Venmo)

 I offer a 5% discount on a 3-session package and a 10% discount on a 10-session package.

 I accept payment in cash, check, Health Savings Account cards, credit card, Venmo and Paypal.